“Movies and TV aside, dry fire instills more bad habits than any other activity.”

-As a United States Marine then Military Contractor, I have had the opportunity to work alongside numerous professional operators; be they MarSoc (Marine Special Operations Command), Army Special Forces, Navy Seals, or Air Force Combat Controllers.
+As a United States Marine then Military Contractor, I have worked alongside numerous professional operators; be they MARSOC (Marine Special Operations Command), Army Special Forces, Navy Seals, or Air Force Combat Controllers.

-What all of the aforementioned armed professionals have in common is not the amount of live fire that they do, it’s the amount of dry fire.
+What all of the aforementioned armed professionals have in common is not the amount of live fire, but the amount of dry fire they do.
 Many years ago a friend offered a simple explanation.
 “The difference between an amateur and a pro is how much dry-fire they do.”

-Far too many shooters have the misconception that dry fire is something that beginners do until they prove that they can handle a firearm safely with live ammunition.
-These folks believe that dry fire is for beginners and once you have some practical experience you can forget about it and just live-fire.
+Far too many shooters have the misconception that dry fire is for beginners.
+Something to do until they prove that they can handle a firearm safely with live ammunition.
+Then, once you have some practical experience, you can forget about it and just live-fire.

 For those people I would offer the following; Max Michel and Todd Jarrett have been two of the top competitive shooters in the world.
 During separate interviews, I asked them both about their thoughts on dry fire practice.
-Each man related that when they made the decision to become a professional shooter, to do it for a career and use that money to feed their families, they started a dedicate regime of dry practice.
+Each related that when they made the decision to make a career of professional shooting, they started a dedicate dry practice regime.

-Max and Todd each stated that they would spend two to three hours a day, six days a week on dry practice.
+Max and Todd each stated they would dry practice two to three hours a day, six days a week.
 Todd related that he did it two hours a day, six days a week, for the first ten years.

 To sum it up, dry practice is not just for beginners.
 Dry practice is something you should do for your entire life as a shooter.

-If there is a down side to dry fire or dry-practice, it is a misconception or misunderstanding by the individual shooter that somehow holding a pistol and snapping the trigger is ‘practice’.
-Without some kind of professional training or guidance, self-initiated dry fire can indeed lead to terrible gun handling and ingrained bad habits.
+If there is a downside to dry fire, it is the misconception or misunderstanding that somehow holding a pistol and snapping the trigger is ‘practice’.
+Without some professional training, self-initiated dry fire can lead to terrible gun handling and ingrained bad habits.

-Ingraining bad habits through poorly applied dry practice is the prime reason that many instructors will shy away from it or not recommended it.
+Ingraining bad habits through poorly applied dry practice is the prime reason that many instructors will shy away from or not recommend it.

-There is also a movement afoot to convince new and untrained gun owners that instead of taking training, they should instead invest in dry fire practice kits.
-There have been a variety of kits based around laser systems for many years.
-These kits do have their place in practice but not at the expense of professionally guided training.
+There is also a movement to convince new, untrained gun owners that instead of taking training, they should invest in dry fire practice kits.
+For many years, there have been kits based around laser systems.
+These kits do have their place in practice but are not a replacement for professionally guided training.

-When considered fairly and with an open mind, it is not the technique of dry fire that these trainers find fault with in the equation, it is the erroneous application of said technique.
-It is the person who deludes themselves into believing that they can become an expert shooter by self-taught dry practice that errs.
+In reality, it is not the technique of dry fire that these trainers take issue with.
+It is the erroneous application of said technique.
+It is the person who convinces themselves that they can become an expert shooter by self-taught incorrect dry practice.
 Also, you have gadget companies producing marketing material to encourage gun owners to “stop wasting money on expensive ammunition and range fees”.
 Their solution is to purchase the dry fire kit their company sells.

 Before you begin a regime of dry practice you should absolutely attend some kind of professional shooting course that reinforces marksmanship principles and firearm handling.
-You should be shown how to properly dry practice by an instructor who can observe you and ensure you are doing it correctly.
+You should be shown how by an instructor who can observe you and ensure you are doing it correctly.

-Dry practice, if done in a dedicated manner after receiving proper training, is an excellent way to keep you basic firearms manipulation skills sharp.
+Dry practice, if done consistently after receiving proper training, is an excellent way to keep your basic firearms manipulation skills sharp.
 Even professional shooters cannot go to the range every day or sometimes every week, but you can and should dry fire on a regular basis.